jfelten/hook_manager/README.md

 ```

-To generate a github token as a kubernetes secret:
+### To generate a github token as a kubernetes secret using the docker image:

 ```bash
 #!/bin/bash